Viola03/DunkingBiscuits/README.md

-# Dunking Biscuits in Tea – Data Science & Fluid Dynamics Project
+# Dunking Biscuits in Tea – AI & Data Science Project

 This project investigates the capillary flow of tea into different types of biscuits using both physical models (the Washburn equation) and machine learning approaches.
 The aim is to classify biscuits based on their soaking characteristics, compare theoretical and data-driven predictions of absorption, and explore structural properties such as pore radius.